StephenDsouza90/python-collatz/README.md

 *Implement a program to calculate the number of steps to reach 1 the first time for any given m ∈ N:*

 The solution for part(a) is available in `part_a.py`.
 Here, on my "first" (naive) attempt, I've implemented the sequence formula to compute the number of steps for m to reach 1 the first time using a recursive function.
-Later in the following parts, I've come to the realization that this solution is not scalable for large numbers because for a very large number m, there is a potential for many recursive calls which can overflow the stack resulting in StackOverflow errors.
-The later parts uses a more memory efficient solution using loops.
+Later I came to the realization that this solution is not scalable for large numbers because for a very large number m, there is a potential for many recursive calls which can overflow the stack resulting in StackOverflow errors.
+I changed the logic to use loops which is more memory efficient.

 How to run part(a) solution locally: